powerapi-ng/powerapi-ng.github.io/pages/formula/cli.md

 following commands)

-The `--input` parameters specify information about the database used to store data collected by the hwpc-sensor.
+The `--input` parameters specify information about the database used to store data collected by sensors.
 The first argument after `--input` is the type of the database.
 Other parameters could be added to specify information about the database.
-Theses parameters depends of the database type and are described below.
+Theses parameters depends on the database type and are described below.

 The `--output` parameter specify information about the database used to store the power consumption computed by the formula.
-As `--input` parameter, it take the database type as first argument and other parameters depending of the database type.
+As `--input` parameter, it take the database type as first argument and other parameters depending on the database type.

 ## Optional parameters

-List of the optional parameters used to enable specific modes:
+List of the optional parameters used to enable specific modes

 - `-s` or `--stream` : connect to the database with "stream mode" (see [here](/powerapi_howitworks.html#sensor-connection))
 - `-v` or `--verbose`: verbose mode (for debug)